XRPLF/xrpl-dev-portal/content/references/protocol-reference/data-types/nftoken.md

 ## URI

-The URI field points to the data and/or metadata associated with the `NFToken`.
-This field need not be an HTTP or HTTPS URL; it could be an IPFS URI, a magnet link, immediate data encoded as an RFC2379 ["data" URL](https://datatracker.ietf.org/doc/html/rfc2397), or even an opaque issuer-specific encoding.
+The URI field points to the data or metadata associated with the `NFToken`.
+This field does not need to be an HTTP or HTTPS URL; it could be an IPFS URI, a magnet link, an [RFC 2379 "data" URL](https://datatracker.ietf.org/doc/html/rfc2397), or even a totally custom encoding.
 The URI is not checked for validity, but the field is limited to a maximum length of 256 bytes.

-One drawback of using this method is that the value is immutable, so it commits the issuer to hosting the data in perpetuity.
+**Caution:** The URI is immutable, so no one can update it if, for example, it links to a website that no longer exists.

-# Retrieving `NFToken` Data and Metadata
+# Retrieving NFToken Data and Metadata

 To minimize the footprint of `NFTokens` without sacrificing functionality or imposing unnecessary restrictions, XRPL NFTs do not have arbitrary data fields.
 Instead, data is maintained separately and referenced by the `NFToken`.
 The URI provides a reference to immutable content for the `Hash` and any mutable data for the `NFToken` object.

 The `URI` field is especially useful for referring to non-traditional Peer-to-Peer (P2P) URLs.
-For example, a `minter` that stores `NFToken` data or metadata using the Inter Planetary File System (IPFS) can use the `URI` field to refer to data on IPFS in different ways, each of which is suited to different use-cases.
+For example, a minter that stores `NFToken` data or metadata using the Inter Planetary File System (IPFS) can use the `URI` field to refer to data on IPFS in different ways, each of which is suited to different use-cases.
 For more context on types of IPFS links that can be used to store NFT data, see [Best Practices for Storing NFT Data using IPFS](https://docs.ipfs.io/how-to/best-practices-for-nft-data/#types-of-ipfs-links-and-when-to-use-them),

 An alternative to the URI approach is for issuers of `NFToken` objects to set the `Domain` field of their issuing account to the correct domain, and offer an API for clients that want to lookup the data or metadata associated with a particular `NFToken`.
-Note that using this mechanism _requires_ the `minter` to acquire a domain name and set the domain name for their minting account, but does not require the `minter` to necessarily operate a server nor other service to provide the ability to query this data; instead, a `minter` can "redirect" queries to a data provider (for example, to a marketplace, registry or other service).
+Note that using this mechanism _requires_ the minter to acquire a domain name and set the domain name for their minting account, but does not require the minter to necessarily run a server nor other service to provide the ability to query this data; instead, a minter can "redirect" queries to a data provider (for example, to a marketplace, registry or other service).

-Your implementation should first attempt to check for the presence of the `URI` field to retrieve the associated data and/or metadata.
+Your implementation should first attempt to check for the presence of the `URI` field to retrieve the associated data or metadata.
 If the `URI` field does not exist, the implementation should check for the presence of `Domain` field.
 If neither field exists, nothing happens.
 Implementations must be prepared to handle HTTP redirections (for example, using HTTP responses 301, 302, 307 and 308) from the URI.

 ## TXT Record Format